SuleimanFarah/sunpy/SOCIS/2019/SOCIS-2019-Tianxiao-MA.md

 In the last two year, I have finished two projects about computational physics and spaces craft operation:

 1. Microscopic Study of Surface Adhesion in Friction Problem: Developed numerical tool by means of Discrete Element Method and Finite Element Method in Python and C++ to simulate and study microscopic contact evolution and friction mechanism
-2. Simulation of spacecraft’s interplanetary travel: Designed and simulated a spacecraft’s interplanetary trajectory in the solar system.
+2. Simulation of spacecraft's interplanetary travel: Designed and simulated a spacecraft's interplanetary trajectory in the solar system.

 In the first project, I implemented different integration schemes, such as Leapfrog and Velocity Verlet, and boundary conditions, such as rigid boundaries and periodic boundaries, to simulate the evolution of friction mechanism.
 Along with this project, I acquire an insight into different numerical methods of the computational physics simulation.
 In the second project, I got some exposure to coordinate transformations in the solar system, such as Heliocentric Earth ecliptic system, Heliocentric Aries ecliptic system and Heliocentric Earth equatorial system.
 I also helped on the fix of some small bugs in the source code of the package of Solarbextrapolation, they can be found [here](https://github.com/sunpy/solarbextrapolation/pull/24).